 Extreme highs and lows.
 I felt bipolar and completely out of control.
 Sobbing one minute and laughing manically the next.
 Absolutely anything could set me off.
 I didn't know how I would react to anything and I was scaring myself and scaring my small children.
 Sometimes I felt like I couldn't be allowed in the house alone with them.

 And the vertigo, my god, the vertigo.
 Some days it would hit me so hard that I would crawl around the house rather than walk which my kids thought was great fun as they played horsie on mummy's back!
 I couldn't drive a car for about 4 weeks.
 It was just too dangerous.

 And then slowly, slowly, I felt semi-normal again.
 The half-life of this drug was leaving my body and I remembered what it felt like to be me again.
 I have since read internet forums about people's lives being ruined coming off this particular drug.
 Jobs and relationships lost and many chat rooms available for people to share their experience in the withdrawal stages of Cymbalta.

 I wish I didn't have to go through that experience but I did and it made me grateful to be completely free of it and made me grateful that I had gotten through it.
 As for my anxiety and depression?
-It lifted from being around loved ones, watching my diet, exercising daily (I can't stress this one enough) talking to professionals, moving and releasing stored energy and emotions with the help of my flower essences and also working with an energy healer and talking every fortnight to her which I still do.
-She bases a lot of our work and counselling on The Work of Byron Katie and working with her has helped me let go of so much pain, anger, frustration and sadness that I had been holding onto.
+It lifted from being around loved ones, watching my diet, exercising daily (I can't stress this one enough) talking to a psychologist, moving and releasing stored energy and emotions with the help of my flower essences, working with an energy healer, getting acupuncture and massages and anything I could do to keep things moving.
+All of this plus time helped me let go of so much pain, anger, frustration and sadness that I had been holding onto.

 I am forever grateful for what I have learnt in these last few years and yes, I am very grateful for suffering from postnatal depression.